Intiki Deepam Illalu: Plot

-Being an adopted daughter of Jayaram and Damayanthi, Krishna gets mistreated by Damayanthi and their daughter Raashi.
+Harinarayana murders his brother Srinavasa Raju and his wife Lakshmi while they are journeying with their one-year-old daughter Krishna.
+Jayaram and Damayanthi find them with wounds and a dying Lakshmi persuades them to take Krishna in and gives them her jewellery in return.
+They leave the village with Krishna and their children Raashi and Surya as Harinarayana harms them.
+Twenty years later, Krishna gets mistreated by Damayanthi and Raashi.
 Innocent, soft-spoken and kind hearted Krishna had always yearned for love.
-Maheshwari chooses Krishna for her son Manohar and get them married while Manohar's cousin Harsha and Raashi get married.
-The story revolves around her struggles to win the heart of her husband Manohar, who does not love her with her strict mother in law Maheshwari turning mentor for her, amidst which Raashi hatches various plans to defame Krishna and separate her from the family.
-Varshini, Mano's sister is set to marry Uday, the brother of Mano's former love interest Hema.
-Varshini acts as if she is pregnant with Uday's progeny to convince Maheshwari for getting her married to Uday.
-On the wedding day, Uday abducts Krishna when the latter discovers that he is acting as if he loves Varshini and is getting married to her to take revenge on Mano for getting married to Krishna despite being in a relationship with Hema.
+Maheshwari chooses Krishna for her son Manohar and get them married while Manohar's cousin Harsha and Raashi marry.
+The story revolves around her struggles to win the heart of her husband Manohar, who does not love her with her strict mother-in-law Maheshwari turning mentor for her, amidst which Raashi hatches various plans to defame Krishna and separate her from the family.
+Varshini, Mano's sister, is set to marry Uday, the brother of Mano's former love interest Hema.
+Varshini acts as if she is pregnant with Uday's progeny to gain Maheshwari's support for her to marry Uday.
+On the wedding day, Uday abducts Krishna when the latter discovers that he is acting as if he loves Varshini and is marrying her to take revenge on Mano for marrying Krishna despite being in a relationship with Hema.

 Raashi saves Krishna and they expose Uday, who is banished.
-Therefore, Varshini is forced to marry Raashi's brother Surya.
+Therefore, Varshini is forced to marry Surya.
 Though after some tribulations; Surya-Varshini and Krishna-Manohar fall in love.
 Varshini is protected from Uday's evil conspiracies and she accepts Krishna as her sister-in-law and mother-figure.
-Uday is revealed to be Krishna's cousin.
-Krishna's biological parents were murdered by Uday's father for her property when she was a toddler.
-After Raashi has a miscarriage, she puts the blame on Krishna.
+Uday is revealed to be Krishna's cousin and Harinarayana's son.
+After Raashi has a miscarriage, she pins the blame on Krishna.
 Due to conflicts, the house is divided into two with a line drawn separating it.
 Maheshwari, Krishna, Manohar and the latter's father live on one side of the house while Harsha, his parents Leelavathi and Jagadish and Raasi live on other side.
-Maheshwari moves out of the house with her family after discovering that Varshini was modelling in Uday's agency and was having an affair with him few days after her marriage.
+Maheshwari moves out of the house with her family after discovering that Varshini was modelling in Uday's agency and was having an affair with him a few days after her marriage out of disgrace.
 Leelavathi and Jagadish realize their mistake and tries to unite with Maheshwari and buys a house in their neighbourhood.
 Manohar gets drunk under Raasi's influence and forces himself upon Krishna, who gets pregnant due to it.
 She has an internal conflict with Manohar which is hidden from an excited Maheshwari.
 When Maheshwari discovers the truth, she leaves the house, meets with an accident and is presumed to be dead.
 However, she is alive and is unhappy, so she does not return home.